Wen-911/Wen-911.github.io/_posts/2022-10-03-proc-sgpanel.md

-# graph
-## use proc sgpanel to create multiple graphs by the group variable
+# use proc sgpanel to create multiple graphs by the group variable

 For Pharmacokinetics Parameters (PP) like CMAX, to output the graphs by each subjid